Office of Belonging and Engagement

-The Office of Inclusive Excellence (OIE) supports the mission, values, academic endeavors, and strategic priorities of Saint Xavier University by empowering diversity, fostering partnerships, increasing access and enriching the learning, living and working environments for all in our SXU community.
+The Office of Belonging and Engagement supports the mission, values, academic endeavors, and strategic priorities of Saint Xavier University by sustaining a strong collegial community with hospitality to new ideas and energies, fostering partnerships, increasing access and enriching the learning, living and working environments for all in our SXU community.

-Grounded in Catholic identity, mission, and heritage, Saint Xavier University is committed to serving a diverse learning community in conjunction with our core values.
-The University belongs to all in its community, regardless of race, color, ethnicity, creed, religion, gender, gender identity, abilities, age, sexual orientations, nationality, or immigration status.
-Faculty, staff, and students are engaged in creating a climate of purposeful inclusion by cultivating equity and providing opportunities for meaningful connections and service among diverse people, ideas, and perspectives, in search of truth and the common good.
+Grounded in Catholic identity, mission, and heritage, Saint Xavier University is committed to serving all students with mercy, justice and compassion in accordance with our core values inherent in the traditions of the Sisters of Mercy.
+As such, the University belongs to all in its community, regardless of race, color, ethnicity, creed, religion, gender, gender identity, abilities, age, sexual orientations, nationality, or immigration status.
+Faculty and staff are committed to engaging and creating a climate of purposeful belonging by providing opportunities for meaningful connections and service among all students, their ideas and perspectives, in search of truth and the common good.

 Lunch and Learn

-Faculty and staff are invited to participate in virtual DEI workshops covering different topics.
+Faculty and staff are invited to participate in virtual workshops covering different topics.

-Faculty and staff are invited to participate in virtual DEI trainings covering different topics.
+Faculty and staff are invited to participate in virtual trainings covering different topics.

 DEI CHAMPion